 I have been a Weapons Engineer in the RN since 2004, and started my journey to becoming an academic and chartered engineer in 2016.
 After 12 years on the tools I was promoted to CPO and attained a BEng and MSc whilst employed as the Head of Weapon Engineering on Mine Hunting Vessels.
 Since then I have qualified as the RN’s first Chartered, Non Commissioned, Weapon Engineer, and have become a research fellow for the First Sea Lord and am currently studying for a PhD.

 Media and Communications Manager, FutureNEST

-Graduate Combat Systems Engineer, BMT Ltd
+Graduate Combat Systems Engineer, BMT Ltd.

-I am a Graduate Combat Systems Engineer with BMT and I previously studied Aerospace Engineering at Swansea University.
+I am a Graduate Combat Systems Engineer at BMT and I previously studied Aerospace Engineering at Swansea University.
 I'm passionate about defence technology, teamwork, and adventure.
 I was introduced to FutureNEST within the first couple of months of joining BMT and was fascinated by the nature of the community and the innovative experiences it has to offer.
 Aiming to get stuck in I applied for the Media and Comms Manager role and was fortunate to be appointed the position in February 2023.
 I'm looking forward to meeting like-minded people, exploring new opportunities, and supporting the FutureNEST community.

 Technical Engineering Graduate, SDA.

 I am training as a Naval Architect on the SDA Technical Engineering Graduate scheme.
 I was introduced to FutureNEST for the career and networking opportunities to further support my knowledge and involvement in the future of defence, naval design, and technology, with likeminded people outside of my organisation.
 I am excited to see what I can offer the FutureNEST community in my position as Science and Technology Working Group Rep.